List of NHL rivalries: Montreal Canadiens vs. Ottawa Senators

-The modern Senators and the Canadiens faced each other in the playoffs for the first time in 2013.
-In that series, there were a large amount of controversial events.
+The current Senators and the Canadiens faced each other in the playoffs for the first time in 2013.
+In that series, there were a large number of controversial events.
 In game one, Ottawa's Eric Gryba laid out Montreal's Lars Eller in an open ice hit.
 After the game, the Senators' head coach Paul MacLean blamed Raphael Diaz for a suicide pass.
-Later, Canadiens' coach Michel Therrien responded and said that what Maclean said was a "lack of respect."
-Ottawa won that game 4–2; Brandon Prust later insulted MacLean after the game, saying that he doesn't care what that "bug-eyed, fat walrus has to say."
-In Game 3, there was a full line brawl between Ottawa and Montreal.
-And later in that game, Paul MacLean called a timeout with 17 seconds left in the 3rd period with a 6–1 lead.
+Later, Canadiens' coach Michel Therrien responded and said that what MacLean said was a "lack of respect."
+Ottawa won that game 4–2.
+Brandon Prust later insulted MacLean after the game, saying that he did not care what that "bug-eyed, fat walrus has to say."
+In game three, there was a full line brawl between Ottawa and Montreal.
+And later in that game, Paul MacLean called a timeout with 17 seconds left in the third period with a 6–1 lead.
 Michel Therrien called Maclean classless while Maclean responded by saying that he was protecting his players from Montreal's dirty play in that game.
 The underdog Senators eventually won the series 4–1.

 Two years later, the rivalry was renewed in another playoff series.
 In game one, Montreal's P. K. Subban slashed Ottawa's Mark Stone — breaking his wrist — and Subban was later ejected.
-Senators' coach Dave Cameron called the slash vicious and said that Subban deserves a suspension.
+Senators' coach Dave Cameron called the slash vicious and said that Subban deserved a suspension.
 Ottawa's Clarke MacArthur called it a lumberjack slash, and Mark Stone said that he was being targeted all game.
 Meanwhile, Michel Therrien said that Subban did not deserve to be ejected and should have only gotten a minor penalty.
 The Canadiens won that game 4–3.
 The Montreal Canadiens won games two and three in overtime.
-Riding a 3–0 lead in the series, the Canadiens saw Ottawa win the next two games, before closing the series in game six with a 2–0 win in Ottawa.
+Riding a 3–0 lead in the series, the Canadiens saw Ottawa win the next two games, before closing the series in game six with a 2–0 victory in Ottawa.

-As of the end of the 2021–22 season, Montreal leads the regular season series 81–62–5–15 while Ottawa leads 6–5 in the playoff record.
+As of the end of the 2024–25 season, Montreal leads the current Ottawa Senators in the regular season record, 84–66–5–16, while Ottawa leads the playoff record, 6–5.